FreeRTOS/coreSNTP/README.md

 ## coreSNTP Library

-**Note:** This library is under development.

 This repository contains the coreSNTP library, a client library to use Simple Network Time Protocol (SNTP) to synchronize device clocks with internet time.
 This library implements the SNTPv4 specification defined in [RFC 4330](https://tools.ietf.org/html/rfc4330).

 An SNTP client can request time from both NTP and SNTP servers.
 According to the SNTPv4 specification, "_To an NTP or SNTP server, NTP and SNTP clients are indistinguishable; to an NTP or SNTP client, NTP and SNTP servers are indistinguishable._", thereby, allowing SNTP clients to request time from NTP servers.

+This library has gone through code quality checks including verification that no function has a [GNU Complexity](https://www.gnu.org/software/complexity/manual/complexity.html) score over 8, and checks against deviations from mandatory rules in the [MISRA coding standard](https://www.misra.org.uk).
+This library has also undergone both static code analysis from [Coverity static analysis](https://scan.coverity.com/), and validation of memory safety through the [CBMC automated reasoning tool](https://www.cprover.org/cbmc/).

 ## Cloning this repository
 This repo uses [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to bring in dependent components.